Cookie Policy

 1. INTRODUCTION

-Habu, Inc. (“Habu,” “we,” or “us”) owns or operates websites, applications, tools, services, and platform (collectively, the “Services”).
-We, along with our technology partners and vendors, use a variety of technologies to learn more about how people use our Services.
-You can find out more about these technologies and how to control them in the information below.
-This policy forms part of the Habu Privacy Policy available here.
+Habu, Inc. (“Habu,” “we,” or “us”) owns or operates websites, applications, tools, services, and platforms (collectively, the “Digital Properties”).
+We, along with our technology partners and vendors, use a variety of technologies to learn more about how people use the Digital Properties and conduct certain activities.
+You can find out more about these technologies and how to control them below.
+This Cookie Policy forms part of the Habu Privacy Policy available here.

 2. COOKIES AND OTHER TRACKING TECHNOLOGIES, AND HOW WE USE THEM